SoftwareAG/WmSubversion/readme.txt

 packages.
 To diagnose problems, one can set logging for VCS (code 132) to level 8 or 9, at which a high amount of output is produced.

+______________________
+These tools are provided as-is and without warranty or support.
+They do not constitute part of the Software AG product suite.
+Users are free to use, fork and modify them, subject to the license agreement.
+While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.

+Contact us at [TECHcommunity](mailto:technologycommunity@softwareag.com?subject=Github/SoftwareAG) if you have any questions.